dotnetcore/FlubuCore/docs/en/getting-started.md

 #### Installation .NET core

 -   Add new project to solution e.g. BuildScript
--   Add **[FlubuCore]** Reference to project with NuGet.
+-   Add **[FlubuCore]** reference to project with NuGet

 ##### Or Install with FlubuCore template

 - In console navigate where your solution is located.
 - Run `dotnet new -i FlubuCore.Template`
-- Run 'dotnet new FlubuCore'
+- Run `dotnet new FlubuCore`
-- This will add BuildScript.csproj with FlubuCore references and FlubuCore script template.
+- This will add BuildScript.csproj with FlubuCore references and FlubuCore script template

 <a name="Write-and-run-your-first-build-script-in-.net-core"></a>
-#### Write and run your first build script in .net core
+#### Write and run your first build script in .NET core

-Add BuildScript.cs file to buildscript projetct and add Following code.
+Add BuildScript.cs file to buildscript projetct and add following code.

 Following code adds compile target to flubu commands.
 Compile target compiles the solution.